 Integrating facial recognition with employee time & attendance and access systems can streamline clock-in/out processes, reduce errors, eliminate the risk of employees sharing access cards, and monitor for unauthorized entry attempts.
 Access systems can also use facial recognition to unlock facilities for approved employees during only specific work hours.

 Access and identity verification doesn't only protect facilities.
 Imagine a manufacturing warehouse where equipment can only be used by trained, designated personnel.
 Although the machinery requires a physical key or numerical code to operate, both pieces of information can be lost or stolen.
 However, if the machine is equipped with facial recognition technology to grant access to designated personnel, there is less risk of unauthorized operation and more security and control.
+Even when users wear face masks and safety googles, FaceMe still attains outstanding recognition accuracy: as high as 98.21%.
 In addition, if a warehouse manager wants to set rules so that a machine can only be operated during working hours, they can program the AIoT device with those specific conditions.

 AIoT-based devices have flooded both residential and commercial markets in recent years as a means to enhance security and protection.
 Whether offered through complete service packages by providers such as ADT or as devices installed by end users, these solutions integrate AI-based features such as motion and intruder alerts.
 Within a few hours, users can secure a home or facility and access powerful monitoring features.